Plastic Surgery – Clinical Faculty

 · Additional duties include education and mentoring of nephrology fellows, house officers and medical students, and participating in academic and clinical initiatives within the department.

-· Interest in the areas of peritoneal dialysis, cardio-renal disease, and nephrolithiasis are encouraged.
+·Interest in the areas of peritoneal dialysis, cardio-renal disease, nephrolithiasis, and long-term post-transplant renal care are encouraged.

 Requirements: